fabpot-graveyard/dependency-injection/doc/06-Speed.markdown

 >  defined via service definition instances
 >  * `node.missing`: The default options for missing services

-Here is the graph for an hypothetic CMS using the Symfony 2 new Templating
+Here is the graph for an hypothetical CMS using the new Symfony 2 Templating
 Framework:

 ![Symfony 2 Templating Framework](http://fabien.potencier.org/media/articles/di/template.png)